MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/hierarchical-security-position-entity.md

 ---
-title: "Hierarchical security (position) entity (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Hierarchical security (position) entity (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "Learn about hierarchy security that enables you to model the manager/direct report structure that is often used in businesses. " ms.custom: ms.date: 10/31/2017